 Hopefully you have an incident response plan in place, and hopefully it’s been practiced.
 It may be more likely to be to used given everything going on with this pandemic.

-Incident response and disaster recovery plans are necessary in our industry.
+Incident response plans, business continuity plans, and disaster recovery plans are necessary for our industry.
 Knowing threats are out there and exacerbated in our current state, we need to prepare for them.
 Each business needs to know who is going to be involved, know what activities each person will be responsible for, know what kinds of backups are needed (technology, physical locations), and understand who externally they might need to elicit for help to get them back up and running ASAP if something were to happen.

 The last thing businesses want is to do is wait until something happens.
 Prepare the plan preemptively, and consistently adjust it now that the environment is in a constant state of change.